antag99/TExtract/README.md

 --enable-protocol=file --enable-filter=aresample
 ```
 You may obtain the FFmpeg sources at https://ffmpeg.org/download.html.

-The Launch4j distribution is included in this repository.
-Parts of
-it are available under the 3-Clause BSD License, other parts under the MIT license.
-You may obtain the Launch4j sources at http://launch4j.sourceforge.net/.

 The ProGuard distribution is included in this repository.
 It is avaiable
 under the GNU GPL, version 2.0.
 You may obtain the ProGuard sources at